Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 Meditation is not a magic pill that, once swallowed, will come easily and effortlessly.
 It takes practice and it takes patience.

-There are some common problems with mediation in the early stages.
+Here are some common mediation problems in the early stages of meditation

 It is hard to focus – In the beginning, you may have high expectations that some secret or special meditation techniques will magically transform your life and it will do so immediately.
 This is not the case.
 Meditation takes focus.
 When you find your mind constantly shifting gears and you are unable to sit quietly and focus on breathing, you need to regain control of that focus.